Community Study Halls

 Our four facilitators have been meeting and planning their events since November, and we are eager to welcome you into the thoughtful conversations that have been burgeoning.
 Listed below, in chronological order, are the three Community Study Halls on offer this winter:

-How to make good work
+How do we make good work?

 Facilitated by Meredith Webster